 Expectation: Quality Producer

-Prerequisite: Students have complied Photoshop, Graphic Design and Screen Printing courses and had earned an A in each.
+Prerequisite: Students have complied with Photoshop, Graphic Design and Screen Printing courses and had earned an A in each.

 Recommendation: Teachers recommendation, on track to graduate, good attendance and discipline record, work independently, reliable, parent/guardian support and approval.